lofidewanto/gwt-helloworld-mvp/README.md

 =============================

 ## Adding GWT Boot

+The forked example is updated with following points:

-This example uses GWT Boot: https://github.com/gwtboot/gwt-boot-samples
+- This example uses GWT Boot: https://github.com/gwtboot/gwt-boot-samples

+## Introduction

 After going through multiple documents online for GWT and reading upon the recommended MVP pattern for GWT, I found out that setting up the amount of